siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

 ## Data Transform

-With the source date being finalized, let's see how they could be mapped and transformed into the graph from.
+With the source date finalized, let's see how they could be mapped and transformed into the graph.

 ### From OMDB